jameschapman19/cca_zoo/docs/joss/paper.md

 `cca-zoo` is a Python package that implements a number of these variants in a simple API with standardised outputs.
 While there are a few Python packages containing implementations of CCA, we would like to highlight the unique benefits our package brings to the community.
-Firstly, `cca-zoo` contains a number of models for implementing various forms of regularised CCA and PLS that have previously only been available in packages in MATLAB and R. We hope that this will give Python users access to these powerful models for both application and the development of new algorithms.
-Secondly, `cca-zoo` contains implementations of a number of deep CCA variants written in PyTorch [@paszke2019pytorch] which are written in a modular style, allowing users to swap out neural network architectures for each view and plug the models into their own training pipeline.
-Thirdly, `cca-zoo` contains generative models including variational and deep variational CCA which can be used to generate new data.
+Firstly, `cca-zoo` contains a number of models for implementing various forms of regularised CCA and PLS suitable for high dimensional data that have previously only been available in installable packages in R. We hope that this will give Python users access to these powerful models for both application and the development of new algorithms.
+Secondly,
+`cca-zoo` contains implementations of a number of deep CCA variants written in PyTorch [@paszke2019pytorch] which are written in a modular style, allowing users to swap out neural network architectures for each view and plug the models into their own training pipeline.
+Thirdly, `cca-zoo` contains generative models including variational and deep variational CCA which can be used to model the multiview data generation process and even generate new synthetic samples.
 Finally, `cca-zoo` gives users the ability to simulate data containing specified correlation structures as well as the paired MNIST data commonly used as a toy dataset in deep multiview learning.

 # Statement of need